A Hitman Jake story by Preston Pairo

 Jake and Loiza sat in what the rental car company called a full-size sedan, but was nowhere near as roomy as Jake’s Cadillac back in Baltimore.

 Jake had the engine running for the air-conditioning.
 Five hours and almost a thousand miles ago, he’d boarded a plane at BWI wearing a cashmere overcoat.
 The turtleneck he now had on was still too much for 80-degree South Florida sunshine.
-Then again, being built more like a bear than a gazelle, Jake was not made for hot weather.
+Then again, being built like a bear, Jake was not made for hot weather.

 Seated behind Jake and Loiza, leaning forward, was a rich man whose wife was coming out of one of those new get-your-food-in-a-bowl places, the popularity of which Jake didn’t understand.